-Two Groups in Trieste and one in Cape Town, and one in New Delhi investigate the genetic and molecular mechanisms of cancer development.
+Four Groups in Trieste, one in Cape Town, and one in New Delhi investigate the genetic and molecular mechanisms of cancer development.
 In Cape Town, the Cancer Genomics Group (Zerbini) develops novel therapeutics targeting various cellular proteins that are deregulated in cancer.
-The Protein Networks Group in Trieste (Myers) uses high throughput mass spectrometry to perform proteomics studies to understand how protein complexes regulate normal and cancer cell behaviour, with particular interest in the process of protein modification by ubiquitination.
-The Molecular Hematology Group in Trieste (Efremov) is interested in deciphering the intracellular signalling pathways that control proliferation, differentiation and survival of normal and malignant B-lymphocytes.
+The Protein Networks Group in Trieste (Myers) uses high-throughput mass spectrometry to perform proteomics studies to understand how protein complexes regulate normal and cancer cell behaviour, particularly in the process of protein modification.
+The Molecular Hematology Group in Trieste (Efremov) is interested in deciphering the intracellular signaling pathways that control the proliferation, differentiation and survival of normal and malignant B-lymphocytes.
 A particular focus is the study, in both patients’ cells and animal models, of the mechanisms leading to the development of chronic lymphocytic leukemia (CLL).
 The Membrane Protein Biology Group in Delhi (Arulandu) strives to uncover the molecular mechanisms underlying the function of membrane proteins, focusing on chloride intracellular channels as potential novel anti-cancer targets.
 The Tumour Virology Group in Trieste (Banks) investigates the mechanisms by which Human Papillomaviruses (HPVs) infect cells and ultimately cause cervical cancer.